Amazing insight into what US intelligence knew about Hitler in 1943

 - And finally confident and resolute decision to counterattack with great force and ruthlessness.

-The five-step evolution could last anywhere from 24 hours to several weeks, the report says.
+The five-step evolution could last anywhere from 24 hours to several weeks, the report states.

 As a boy of twelve, Hitler was caught engaging in some sexual experiment with a little girl; and later he seems to have developed a syphilophobia, with a diffuse fear of contamination of the blood through contact with a woman.